DayZedAndConfused762/RustAndRuin/rustandruin.md

 Working
 -------------------------------------------------------

-...Create a new item: "Bottle of Beer".
+***Create a new item: "Bottle of Beer".
 This item will be listed in the "Supplies" category.
 It can be consumed to lower thirst by thirst and increase stamina by 20.
-	...Implement a new location in the "South Section" of the park;
+	***Implement a new location in the "South Section" of the park;
 		The Party Trailer
 			Description: "The interior of this trailer is a chaotic testament to pre-apocalypse revelry: overturned beer cans, deflated balloons, and glitter cover every surface.
 The lingering scent of stale alcohol and cheap perfume hangs in the air, a stark contrast to the silence outside."
 			Flavor/Theme: Escapism, fleeting joy, the abrupt end of normalcy.
 			Potential Unique Loot: 0-1 clean water, 0-2 rotten food, 0-2 wood, 10% chance to find "Bottle of Beer"
 			Hazards: 20% zombie chance (attracted by noise or the lingering scents), 2-7 damage.
 25% chance of injury from broken glass underfoot, 1-3 damage.
 		***@@@[08:39:13 AM] [GLOBAL] TypeError: Cannot read properties of null (reading 'addEventListener') at blob:https://5yjxa7ep12nlnj2vg81f7t9x4t93uv46rb5ja42lby01l92lqh-h766678603.scf.usercontent.goog/65c62b7e-862e-4c2c-aed8-1a46644c2c04:3095:35@@@***
-			...Submitted for fix
+			***Submitted for fix
+				...The "Search Lot 27" function seems to be not working.
+It displayed log messages, but then doesn't stop saying "Searching...".
+The button remains locked out and no items are found.
+Please fix.

 The "Bottle of Beer" is a consumable item, do not limit how many times it can be found.
 It should be treated similar to other "Supplies" items.